How to get the very best hotel deals in Koh Samui:

 Book directly with the hotel.... cutting out middlemen saves cash for both guests and hotel - and we take no commission.

 We identify hotels that guarantee, in writing, to discount below the lowest on-line prices for guests who book direct.
 See the GUARANTEE list on this page, then contact the hotel through the e-mail box on the hotel page.

 DISCOUNT ROOM VOUCHERS, the very cheapest rooms available on Samui, are also available, but limited; conditions apply.
 Follow the links on the hotel page, or see the full Samui marketplace.
 Contact Jade for assistance anytime. (firstname.lastname@example.org)

-See some of our more detailed travel pages that give in-depth info and good photos of all of Koh Samui.
+See our detailed travel pages with in-depth info and good photos of all Koh Samui.

 Koh Samui; too many beaches to count, about 270 true beachfront hotels & resorts